 Most CPG companies research shelf behavior reactively: after a share decline, after a competitor launch, after a failed promotion.
 The shift toward continuous shopper intelligence changes this dynamic.
 When brands maintain ongoing conversations with category buyers, they detect attitudinal shifts before behavioral switching appears in scanner data.

 A category buyer who mentions noticing a competitor for the first time, or who describes their usual brand with slightly less enthusiasm than three months ago, is signaling vulnerability that will not appear in sales data for weeks or months.
-Capturing these signals requires research that runs continuously rather than periodically, and at a cost that makes continuous operation sustainable.
+Capturing these signals requires a shopper insights platform that runs continuously rather than periodically, and at a cost that makes continuous operation sustainable.

 The brands that protect share most effectively are those that treat shelf intelligence as an ongoing capability rather than an occasional project.
 They know what their shoppers are thinking this week, not what they were thinking last quarter.
 That temporal advantage, combined with the depth to understand the reasoning behind behavior, creates a defensible information advantage that competitors running periodic research cannot match.